fsharp/fsharp.org/use/windows/index.md

 ### Option 3: Install the free F# compiler and tools alone

-If you're just looking for a compiler and/or F# Interactive, e.g. for a build server or cloud VM image, then:
+If you're just looking for F# command-line tools, e.g. for a build server or cloud VM image, then use the following requirements and installation steps:

 1. Requires .NET 4.5: